Johann Lantz

 Johann Lantz or Lanz (1564 – 20 September 1638) was a German mathematician and Jesuit.

 Biography

 Born in Tettnang on Lake Constance in 1564, he was admitted as novice in Landsberg in 1589.

 He became a professor of Hebrew at the University of Ingolstadt.
-After 1609-1610 he left his place to his pupil Christoph Scheiner and moved to the University of Munich.
-He died in Munich in 1638.
+After 1609-1610 he left his place to his pupil Christoph Scheiner and moved to Munich, where he died in 1638.

 He wrote several works on mathematics.
 He analyzed the four genres of numbers, then the astronomic fractions.
 He is remembered also by Mario Bettini in his Aerarium philosophiae mathematicae (1648).